alasdairforsythe/tokenmonster/python/README.md

 ### vocab.delete_token(token)

 Delete one or more regular or special tokens.
-This also changes the token IDs.
-See "modify".
 You can give the token in either its encoded or decoded form.

 #### Parameters